-On the flip side we can see the average daily consumption of iodine in the US to be slightly less than that.
+On the flip side, we can see the average daily consumption of iodine in the US to be slightly less than that.

 So the demand for iodine in pregnant and lactating women is 250 ug per day and yet the average consumption is 130 ug per day.

-Which brings us to the fourth:
+This brings us to the fourth:

 With weight gain being so prominent in the US (much of it related to hormone imbalances that aren’t well appreciated or diagnosed) it’s easy to see how some patients may further deplete their iodine stores while undergoing these types of programs.